northeastern-rc/rc-public-documentation/docs/source/classroom/class_use.rst

 specific software packages and working environments, as well as learn how to utilize high performance computing (HPC) resources for large and complex data processing, such as machine learning, AI and molecular simulations and more.

+**How do I get my class access to Discovery?**

+You fill out a `Discovery Classroom Use Request <https://bit.ly/NURC-Classroom>`_ ticket.
+The form requests you to submit a list of your students' names and emails.
+We will create accounts on Discovery for them.
+Follow the steps in the article `How to Download a List of Student Email Addresses from Canvas <https://service.northeastern.edu/tech?id=kb_article&sys_id=0f84a740db20901084ba5595ce961981>`_ to get a list of your students' emails.
+If your class roster is not complete, you can attach a preliminary list to the ticket, and then follow up with us on the same ticket with an updated roster when the add/drop period is over.

+**Is there any training on Discovery for my class?**

+Yes, we can provide in-classroom training, either in person or in an online webinar format, for your class on using Discovery.
+We can customize it to focus on the resources you will be using with them for the class.
+Please use the `Research Computing Training Request <https://bit.ly/NURC-Training>`_ ticket to provide us with information about your class.

 **Do my students have to learn Linux to work with Discovery?**

 Depending on your class assignments, many students can work with the Open onDemand web portal, which does not require any knowledge of Linux to use.
 In cases where you want them to work on the command line, they should have a basic understanding of Linux commands.
-Please see the question "Is there any training on Discovery for my class" below if you would like us to provide your class with a basic training course prior to using Discovery.
+Please see the question "Is there any training on Discovery for my class" above if you would like us to provide your class with a basic training course prior to using Discovery.

 **What software is available to use with my class on Discovery?**

-There are many software packages available, including popular software apps such as Jupyter Notebook, Rstudio, and Matlab.
+There are many software packages available, including popular software apps such as Jupyter Notebook, RStudio, and MATLAB.
 If you have an account on Discovery, you can see the list of available software by using the ``module avail`` command.
 See :ref:`using_module` for more information.
 Students have access to all of the modules on Discovery.
 They can also use the interactive apps available on Open onDemand.
 See :ref:`using_ood` for more information.
 We can also install additional modules and libraries specifically for your class as needed.